 You also can change preset Nest temperatures on the app.
-From the home screen, select Thermostat before selecting Settings.
+From the home screen, find your Thermostat before selecting Settings.
 At this screen, press Temperature Preferences and then Temperature Presets.
 This will display your preset Comfort, Eco and Sleep temperatures.
 By selecting one of those three options, you can change the temperature for that preset.

 A Nest allows you to set temperatures schedules either on the device or on the Google Home app.
 Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.

-- Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+- Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
 When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
 If you select this feature, it presents a preset schedule and allows you to make changes.
 Once setup is complete, that’s the schedule it uses.

 - Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
 Then, tap Presets and choose Edit.
 After the changes are complete, select Done.